datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

    $ datalad subdatasets

-Oh, we almost forgot something really useful: Structuring the dataset with the help of DataLad!
+We almost forgot something really useful: Structuring the dataset with the help of DataLad!
 Luckily, procedures such as ``yoda`` can not only be applied upon creating of a dataset (as in :ref:`createDS`), but also with the :command:`run-procedure` command (as in :ref:`procedures`)